 But first, we do recommend other brands and models, including the Whirlpool countertop microwave, Sharp R 21LCFS commercial microwave, and the LG NeoChef microwave.

-The AmazonBasics microwave adds to the long list of devices that you’ll be able to control through just your voice giving you the convenience you need when your hands are too busy.
-The 700 Watt microwave also isn’t too fancy with features so that you can get it at an affordable price.
+The AmazonBasics microwave is a fine countertop microwave that adds to the long list of devices that you’ll be able to control through just your voice giving you the convenience you need when your hands are too busy.
+The 700 Watt microwave also isn’t too fancy with features so you can get it at an affordable price.

 You’ll definitely need a smart home hub like Amazon Echo to be able to use voice control for this small microwave.
 Any other smart hub won’t work because of the Alexa integration that is required.
 Unlike the Commercial Chef CHM660B, this microwave has a capacity of 0.7 cubic feet, and despite being much smaller than the Panasonic NN-SN966S, it comes with all the essentials you can expect from a decent microwave.
 Be sure you know what size microwave you need before settling on this one.